 - Faculty must explain clearly how grades will be determined in each course they teach.
 This explanation must be included in the course syllabus distributed to all students the first day of class.
 Faculty may not deviate from this without informing students of changes in writing. - Grades should reflect the student's academic performance in the course.
-University policy and federal law assert that faculty may not grade on the basis of student behavior (see http://depts.washington.edu/grading/conduct/grading.html).
-In many Architecture courses; however, interpersonal interaction and contribution to overall class effort are important aspects of student learning; in these cases the student's participation in class (but not merely attendance or behavior) can and should be evaluated. - For numerically-graded courses faculty should make every effort to assign grades that reflect individual student performance relative to the realistically expected range of achievement among students in the class.
-(See "Department of Architecture Norms for Undergraduate and Graduate Courses.) - Faculty must assign grades to all students in their courses by 10:00 am the Monday following the last day of exams.
-These can be submitted to the Department of Architecture office (by 9:00 am) using the Faculty Grade Report form, or with the Web Grade submission system (http://depts.washington.edu/registra/staffFaculty/webgradingFAQ.php). - Faculty who are unable to submit grades and/or studio assessments by the deadline must inform the associate chair at the time of the submission deadline.
+University policy and federal law assert that faculty may not grade on the basis of student behavior (see Academic Conduct section of the UW Faculty Resource on Grading).
+In many Architecture courses; however, interpersonal interaction and contribution to overall class effort are important aspects of student learning; in these cases the student's participation in class (but not merely attendance or behavior) can and should be evaluated. - For numerically-graded courses faculty should make every effort to assign grades that reflect individual student performance relative to the realistically expected range of achievement among students in the class. - Faculty must assign grades to all students in their courses by 5:00pm the Tuesday following the last day of exams.
+Grades not submitted by the deadline must be submitted via the Online Change of Grade Form.
+This process takes the Academic Records office 3-5 business days to process. - Faculty who are unable to submit grades by the deadline must inform the department chair at the time of the submission deadline.
 They must also provide a timeline for grade submission.
 In no case should grades or studio assessments be submitted after the first day of the subsequent quarter.